juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

       eeMountImage: juicedata/mount:ee-5.1.0-053aa0b
 ```

-If you need to use a customized image, or would like to find the latest available JuiceFS mount image, refer to [customize container image](./custom-image.md).
+If you need to use a custom image or would like to find the latest available JuiceFS mount image, refer to [customize container image](./custom-image.md).

-### Environment variable {#custom-env}
+### Environment variables {#custom-env}

-#### Via Configmap
+#### Via ConfigMap

-Minimum required version is CSI Driver v0.24.5.
+The minimum required version is CSI Driver v0.24.5.
 Upon modification, application pods need to be re-created for changes to take effect.

 ```yaml {2-6}
   mountPodPatch: